 Foundation Components Evalauted against PMO Builds Reported in the Literature

-Delivering transformation projects are often disruptive and thus require a thoughtful and courageous review of the environment, current pain points, and requirements (processes, technology, people, assets) needed to smoothly facilitate transition from the present state to the future state.
+Delivering transformation projects are often disruptive.
+Therefore, they require a thoughtful and courageous review of the environment and current pain points.
+It is necessary to consider the requirements.
+These include processes, technology, people, and assets.
+They are needed to smoothly facilitate the transition from the present state to the future state.
 The following accordion provides a list of soft competencies needed to build a new enterprise project management office.

 Additional innovation technology, architecture, and service assets should also be added to the company’s transformation readiness assessment.
 The literature reporting on transformation project barriers are included as notes in the dropdown menu under each competency section.